splunk/public-o11y-docs/get-started/coreO11y.rst

 * :ref:`Reduce toil: Automated solutions for interacting with the infrastructure <_toil-reduction>`
 * :ref:`Collaborate on reliability across teams <_collaboration>`

-.. _slis:
+.. _get-started-slis:

 Monitor SLIs, manage SLOs, and meet SLAs
 =================================================================================
 blah blah

-.. _incident-response:
+.. _get-started-incident-response:

 Respond to incidents and write postmortems
 =================================================================================
 blah blah

-.. _toil-reduction:
+.. _get-started-toil-reduction:

 Reduce toil: Automated solutions for interacting with the infrastructure
 =================================================================================
 blah blah

-.. _collaboration:
+.. _get-started-collaboration:

 Collaborate on reliability across teams
 =================================================================================